How To Make a Resume, Recruiter & Insights by Luis Mojica

 • Use action verbs

-If you have work experiences:
+If you have work experience:

-• Talk about the last 3 positions you’ve had or the last 10 years of working life
+• Talk about the last 3 positions you’ve had or the last 10 years of working life.

-• In case you do NOT have work experiences:
+If you do NOT have work experience:

 Academic training: